 About Me

-I am a currently a Research Fellow at the Sleep Medicine Division at Brigham and Women's Hospital
+I am a currently a Research Fellow at the Sleep Medicine Epidemiology Division at Brigham and Women's Hospital

 My focus is on epidemiological studies and methodologies using genomics, metabolomics, and proteomics.